Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/IPSLCM5A2.2_confignrun.md

 Once this is done you can immediately compile the model for a paleo experiment.
 Starting from v(.2) There is no need to modify the sources for configurations without ice sheets.

+Go to the configuration directory :
+MYPROJECTNAME/modipsl/config/IPSLCM5A2

-Launch the Makefile script for PALEOIPSLCM5A2-VLR configuration:
+From there, launch the Makefile script for PALEOIPSLCM5A2-VLR configuration:

 ```bash
 gmake PALEOIPSLCM5A2-VLR